soyjaimefm/soyjaimefm/README.md

 # My name is Jaime :computer:

 My name is Jaime Fernández Moreno, I live in Madrid (Spain).
-I work as a web developer.
+I work as a web developer for more than 5 years.
 I use html5, vanilla Javascript and CSS3 in the front-end.
 For the back-end I use nodeJS.
+I also work with libraries and frameworks like React and Next.js 📫 jaimefrm93@gmail.com

 ## Work experience
 - Frontend developer.
 Paradigma Digital.
 - Software engineer.
-Alten spain.
+Airbus Helicopters, Inc.
 - Software engineer.
 Ficosa.
 - Embedded software engineer.
 Cojali systems, S.L.
 - Practices as software engineer.
 Airbus Helicopters, Inc.